sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-enhance/cp-mobile-dev-kit-mcp-enhance.md

     Also re-generate the sales order list page displaying Order ID, Customer Name, price along with currency,  style the status property (generate style classes if needed), and display the Date value in Date Time (DT) formatter.
 Once done, validate and deploy project.
     ```

 2. The MCP client generates the required updates, validates the project, and deploys it.
-You may need to approve certain steps when prompted.

     ![MDK](img-2.1.png)

     >Generated responses may differ from the examples shown in this tutorial.
 Minor variations in code or output are expected.

-### Run the Project
+### Run the App

 >Ensure that you select the correct device platform tab above.